ioggstream/python-course/mysql-101/lesson-3-1-replication.md

   - or provision your user

+        CREATE USER 'repl' IDENTIFIED BY 'rpass';
-        GRANT REPLICATION CLIENT TO 'repl' INDENTIFIED BY 'repl';
+        GRANT REPLICATION SLAVE ON *.* TO 'repl';

 ## Configuring replication